Cohomology jump loci and absolute sets for singular varieties: Absolute sets for normal varieties

 \subsection{Absoluteness on normal varieties}

-Let $X$ be a normal algebraic variety over $\C$ (one could weaken this assumption by taking $X$ to be unibranch: in that case, the normalization induces an homeomorphism on the underlying topological spaces.
-All functors considered in the sequel depend only on the homeomorphism type of the complex variety $X$).
-Let $U\subset X$ be the smooth locus and $p: \widetilde{X}\to X$ a resolution of singularities which is an isomorphism over $U$.
+Let $X$ be a normal complex algebraic variety (one could weaken this assumption by taking $X$ to be unibranch: in that case, the normalization induces an homeomorphism on the underlying topological spaces.
+All functors considered in the sequel depend only on the homeomorphism type of $X^\an$).
+Let $p: \widetilde{X}\to X$ be a resolution of singularities which is an isomorphism over a Zariski open subset $U\subset X$.
 By normality of $X$ and $\widetilde{X}$, the maps $\pi_1(U)\to \pi_1(X)$ and $\pi_1(U)\to \pi_1(\widetilde{X})$ are surjective (the latter map is obtained by considering $U$ as an open in $\widetilde{X}$).
 This follows from \cite[0.7 (B)]{FL80}.
 The diagram